IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     ### Filtering event sources to match specific criteria

-    With the event source fully configured within EP, you can now begin tailoring the event processing flow to filter on orders where the value exceeds **$25** USD.
+    With the event sources fully configured within EP, you can now begin tailoring the event processing flow to filter on orders where the value exceeds **$25** USD.

     ---